SAP-samples/teched2023-XP270/exercises/ex1/README.md

 Explanation:
 Cloud service “XP270-XXX” of type “SAP BTP, Cloud Foundry” is the representation of the SAP BTP subaccount XP270-XXX in SAP Cloud ALM.
 The steps above restrict the view in health monitoring to the subaccount assigned to you.
 9. Select Configuration.
-10. Turn on data collection for cloud service “XP270-XXX”.
+10. Check that data collection is already switched on.
+(Please do not change anything here).
 <br>![](/exercises/ex1/images/006.png)
 11. Click on the service name to see the details of the configuration.
 <br>![](/exercises/ex1/images/06a.png)